pcarenza/multirom/README.md

-#MultiROM for Nexus 7
+#MultiROM for Droid Razr HD
-MultiROM is multi-boot solution for Nexus 7.
+MultiROM is multi-boot solution for the RAZR/Razr MAXX HD.
 It can boot android ROM while keeping the one in internal memory intact or boot Ubuntu without formating the whole device.
 MultiROM can boot either from internal memory of the device or from USB flash drive.